c60 + intergalactic- a conversation with Ken (scientist)

 Yeah, sure.

-And also I need to note that there's a number of articles at the National Institute of Health that you can pull up on their database about using C60 as a transport vehicle for various different kinds of drugs, they're all in trial at the moment.
+And also, I need to note that there's a number of articles at the National Institute of Health that you can pull up on their database about using C60 as a transport vehicle for various different kinds of drugs.

-Oh, and yeah, people also need to know they need to know a difference between like liposomal disability C60, which is what you know, most C60 products are they're dissolved in oil, versus hydroxylated C60.
+Oh, and yeah, people also need to know, they need to know a difference between like liposomal delivery C60, which is what most C60 products are.

-They have a process where they put 24 hydroxyls or more on a C60, and that makes it water soluble, and then they can inject it in directly into the bloodstream.
+They have a process where they put 24 hydroxyls or more on a C60 and that makes it water soluble and then they can inject it in directly into the bloodstream.

 Right.

-That's a whole different chemical, it still has positive benefits.
+That's a whole different chemical.

 I'm not saying that, but it also has some negative benefits because of the hydroxyls attached to it.

-So just make sure when you're eating something or checking it out, there's two different, it's a different delivery method, totally different, uh it's essentially different molecule when you put 24 hydroxyls on it.
+So just make sure when you're eating something or checking it out, there's two different, it's a different delivery method, totally different.

-Eventually the hydroxyls bleed off and it goes back to being a regular C60, but in that bleed-off process, damage can be done.
+Eventually, the hydroxyls bleed off and it goes back to being a regular C60, but in that bleed-off process, damage can be done.

 Yeah.

-In any event, like I was saying, just you know, I was it was just a goofy experiment just to help my retired chickens out.
+In any event, like I was saying, just, you know, I was, it was just a goofy experiment just to help my retired chickens out.

 I had no intention that they, you know, no clue that they might lay again.

-And I'm quite convinced, probably against all uh academic reasoning, uh, that cancer is not a disease, that it's a conditional response, and that this conditional response requires at least 12 genetic expressions to be turned on in order for a cancer to exist.
+And I'm quite convinced, probably against all academic reasoning, that cancer is not a disease, that it's a conditional response, and that this conditional response requires at least 12 genetic expressions to be turned on in order for a cancer to exist.

-It needs some form of an active trigger, an event that can't be undone within the body, and that the um uh uh uh continuation of the cancer and its growth needs to have these gene sequences fire off in a particular way over time and continue to be expressive as other parts of the process are brought in in order for the cancer to grow.
+And that the continuation of the cancer and its growth needs to have these gene sequences fire off in a particular way over time and continue to be expressive as other parts of the process are brought in in order for the cancer to grow.

-Okay, schizophrenics don't die of cancer, not even lung cancer.
+Schizophrenics don't die of cancer, not even lung cancer.

-My brother smoked three or he smoked so much the whole house reeked, and it was almost better to tear the sheetrock off than when he passed, you know, than try and get the smoke smell out of there.
+My brother smoked three or he smoked so much the whole house reeked and it was almost better to tear the sheetrock off than when he passed, you know, than try and get the smoke smell out of there.

-Uh no, no sign of lung cancer or anything.
+No, no sign of lung cancer or anything.

-Uh neither one of them have metastasized.
+Neither one of them have metastasized.

 I've actually had three cancer diagnoses, two of which were confirmed.

-That's like the black salve.
+That's like a black salve.

 I'm sorry?